alessandramontalbano/network-growth-models/README.md

 For more info about the theory:

-Albert, R., Jeong, H., & Barab´asi, A. (2011).
+Albert, R., Jeong, H., & Barabasi, A. (2011).
 Error and attack tolerance of complex networks.
 The Structure and Dynamics of Networks.

-Albert, R., & Barab´asi, A. (2002).
+Albert, R., & Barabasi, A. (2002).
 Statistical mechanics of complex networks.
 Reviews Of Modern Physics, 74.

-Barab´asi, A. (1999) Emergence of Scaling in Random Networks.
+Barabasi, A. (1999) Emergence of Scaling in Random Networks.
 Science, 286(5439), 509-512.